LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 * Perform manipulations on the data to display only the information you are interested in.
 * Use pre-defined, presentation-quality formatting to quickly display your data in a visually-striking way.

-LiveEngage comes with a set of [predefined dashboards](data-reporting-messaging-messaging-dashboards-messaging-performance-dashboard.html) which offer ready made reports for account data flowing into Report Builder from the LiveEngage data platform.
+LiveEngage comes with a set of [predefined dashboards](data-reporting-messaging-messaging-dashboards-messaging-performance-dashboard.html) which offer ready-made reports for account data flowing into Report Builder from the LiveEngage data platform.
 These predefined dashboards can be used out of the box, or manipulated to create customized reports which contain unique key performance indicators.

 ![](/img/customization-user-guide3.png)